ChrisSc/agentic-patterns/PATTERNS.md

 ### Cost Management

-- Token usage is logged per stepidentify which steps consume most resources
+- Token usage is logged per step—identify which steps consume most resources
 - Consider model downgrading (e.g., Haiku for analysis phases)
 - Batch process when possible to amortize initialization costs
 - Monitor cost trends and set up alerts for anomalies

 ### Testing & Quality

-- Each pattern includes a test suiterun it before deploying
+- Each pattern includes a test suite—run it before deploying
 - Test with representative real-world inputs
 - Validate that quality gates are appropriately tuned
 - Use the benchmarking tools provided to establish baselines